skyajal/rpi4-docker/install.md

           addresses: [10.10.10.1, 1.1.1.1]
 ```

-   - Add /etc/cloud/cloud.cfg.d/99-disable-network-config.cfg with `network: {config: disabled}`
+3. Create a new file named `/etc/cloud/cloud.cfg.d/99-disable-network-config.cfg` with `network: {config: disabled}`

-   - **Optional:** If you do not want Network Manager changing /etc/resolv.conf add `dns=none` to /etc/NetworkManager/NetworkManager.conf under the \[main\] section.
-You can disable the systemd-resolved daemon as it is no longer being used.
+4. **Optional:** If you do not want Network Manager changing `/etc/resolv.conf` add `dns=none` to /etc/NetworkManager/NetworkManager.conf under the `[main]` section.
+You can then disable the systemd-resolved daemon as it is no longer being used.
+Use the following command as root or using sudo: `systemctl disable systemd-resolved`.
+You will also need to remove the old symbolic link and create a new `/etc/resolv.conf` file with your nameservers.

-   - Disable networkd as it will no longer be used after rebooting.
+5. Disable networkd as it will no longer be used after rebooting.
 Use the following command as root or using sudo: `systemctl disable systemd-networkd`